CBT in Gambling Addiction

 Excessive gambling brings about harmful effects on both individuals and society.
 This may lead to issues like poverty, family breakdown, and resorting to illegal means to obtain money for gambling.
 The primary consequences of gambling disorders include:

-• Job-related challenges: It can cause loss of employment, compromising one’s career.
-As gambling takes precedence it may result in struggle and decreased efficiency at work as well as increased absenteeism.
+• Job-related challenges: Gambling can cause loss of employment, compromising one’s career.
+As gambling takes precedence, it may result in struggle, decreased efficiency at work, and increased absenteeism.

 • Financial troubles: Individuals resort to borrowing, selling possessions, and accumulating debt to spend on their gambling addiction.